 Friends and Influences

 The first couple of years of printing I was self-taught.
 Eventually I joined the Nature Printing Society where I began to practice with other accomplished printers.
-Below is a list of other printers who are either friends and/or influences.
+Below is a list of other printers who are friends and/or influences.
 Their work is worth a look.

-Michael Reimer is also a student of Heather.
+Michael Reimer is also a student of Heather's.
 He's in PA and has the tightest, and most refined and disciplined prints of any printer I know.
 Below is a recent Walleye print of his that I admire.

 Dwight Hwang is a trained artist who was an accomplished storyboard illustrator and made an award-winning short film.
 Gyotaku was merely a hobby for him.
 In the past few years he has become the most widely recognized fish printer in probably the world.
 His work is strictly in the traditional methods of sumi and rice paper.
 His work is exquisite and inspiring, and he is constantly pushing the artform to new levels by deconstructing and reconstructing fish to portray a myriad of perspectives.
 Below is a photo of a Gar that might make you scratch your head thinking about how he got this pose.